wilsonsiaw/countries_application/README.md

 ![dark_mode](public/home_dark_mode.png)

 2. The application has a search bar that allows users to search for a specific country.
 Once the user has found a country they can click on the country card to get a more detailed view of the specific country.

+Each detailed page has a list of border countries that the user can click on.

 ![countries_search](public/countries_search.png)